orangejulius/blog/source/_posts/2015-01-21-tips-for-coaching-beginner-software-developers.markdown

 ### Does _Show And Tell_ Help or Harm?

-Here's something interesting I've been thinking about: a lot of events for ids have a big demo at the end where all the kids get up on some sort of stage in front of everyone and show off what they've built.
+Here's something interesting I've been thinking about: a lot of events for kids have a big demo at the end where all the kids get up on some sort of stage in front of everyone and show off what they've built.
 I can see how this can be really helpful: telling kids their work is worth showing off, and giving them an